patriot1burke/baldurs-forge/quarkus-chat/README.md

 The `ChatFrameContext` is utility interface for Quarkus Chat Frames.
 For this example, we'll use it to piggyback an additional event back to the client.

+Here is what our Java code is doing:

-1. First, a search request was created using the user message and the embedding model.
+1. First, a search request is created using the user message and the embedding model.
-2. Next, the search was executed on the embedding store of the BG3 equipment DB.
-This returned a set of TextSegments with metadata associated with it.
+2. Next, the search is executed on the embedding store of the BG3 equipment DB.
+This returns a set of `TextSegments` with metadata associated with it.
-3. The matches were iterated upon.
-Each embedding had ID metadata associated with it.
-This ID was used to query the BG3 database to get the DAO of the item.
+3. The matches are iterated upon.
+Each embedding has ID metadata associated with it.
+This ID is used to query the BG3 database to get the DAO of the item.
-4. Now that we have the list of equipment, we send that list back as an event to the client by calling `ctx.addEvent()`.
-The client will use this event to create a nice rendering of each item found.
+4. Now that we have the list of equipment, that list is sent back as an event to the client by calling `ctx.addEvent()`.
+The client uses this event to create a nice rendering of each item found.
 5. The user message and list of related equipment is sent to the AiService prompt so that the user message query can be answered
 6. We return the answer the LLM found too.
 (This creates an additional event).